-- 1. Click a track header to target the track containing the clip you want to trim. - 2.
-Drag the playhead to the location in the sequence to which you want to extend the clip In point or Out point. - 3.
-In Premiere Pro CS5 or CS5.5, do one of the following: - To extend the clip's In point to the playhead, press the keyboard command you assigned to Roll Previous Edit to CTI in Premiere Pro CS5.
-For Premiere Pro CS5.5, choose Sequence > Extend Previous Edit to Playhead or press E. - To extend the clip's Out point at the playhead, press the keyboard command you assigned to Roll Next Edit to CTI for Premiere Pro CS5.
-For Premiere Pro CS5.5, choose Sequence > Extend Next Edit to Playhead or press Shift+E.
+- 1 Click a track header to target the track containing the clip you want to trim. - 2 Drag the playhead to the location in the sequence to which you want to extend the clip In point or Out point. - 3 Click the Rolling Edit tool, and then select the edit point. - 4 Choose Sequence > Extend Selected Edit to Playhead, or press E.